Install and configure Syncthing to sync all your files on Linux

 Add Folders

 Now that we have successfully added a device to our cluster, we can start syncing with it.
 But first, we need to tell it which folders to sync.
-To add a folder for Syncing click on the Add Folders button in the Folders section of Syncthing Web UI.
+To add a folder for Syncthing click on the Add Folders button in the Folders section of Syncthing Web UI.

 It will show a window where you can enter the Folder Path of the folder you want to sync.